5 Ways Leaders Can Overcome Resistance To Change, Growth & Opportunity

 Have you ever been intently looking for something and not been able to find it?
 Then it turns out that the thing you were looking for was pretty blatantly on display, but you just couldn’t see it?

-We are able to achieve our goals more when we are not blocking ourselves with frustration, disappointment, stress and pressure.
-All of these tend to come from the thought patterns we're allowing our minds to follow.
-Following these thought patterns and the feelings they ignite, creates yet more friction that you have to push even harder against.
+We can more easily achieve goals when we are not experiencing the blocks of frustration, disappointment, stress and pressure.
+All these blocks come from the thought patterns we're allowing our minds to follow.
+When any of us (leader or team member) allow ourselves to follow these negative thought patterns and the feelings they ignite, it creates yet more friction that you have to push even harder against to get anywhere.
 There is no need to hold on tightly to it, acknowledge it, take a moment then let it pass.
 That way, you won’t get stuck at the brick wall, banging your head up against it.

-You can go on courses and learn the skillsets to do the job but it doesn't deal with the subconscious mindsets, habits and beliefs that stop you from taking the kind of action that delivers results for the organisation.
-Mindset is equally as important as skillset.
-When people master their minds, they can achieve anything and Life Ladder was developed to enable employees across all levels of a business become high performers because they learn self-leadership and better communication and collaboration by managing their minds and their behaviours.
-Through microlearning and our 7-Step Subconscious Catalyst System, managing the mind becomes a daily part of life, as does success and happiness.
+You can go on courses and learn the skillsets to do the job but it doesn't deal with the subconscious mindsets, habits and beliefs that stop you from taking the kind of action that delivers results for the organisation or for yourself as an individual.
+Mindset is equally as important as skillset (actually, we'd argue more so).
+When people master their minds, they can achieve anything and Life Ladder was developed to enable employees across all levels of a business become high performers because they learn to adopt growth and success mindsets, self-leadership and better communication and collaboration by managing their minds and their behaviours.
+Through an ongoing, e-learning, professional development journey underpinned by our 7-Step Subconscious Catalyst System, managing the mind becomes a daily part of life, as does success and happiness.
 Resistance is no longer futile, it just no longer exists.